liorkomanski/sisense_analytics_solution/README.md

 ![image](https://user-images.githubusercontent.com/7319365/32697741-fc52c752-c79f-11e7-8580-98094a47e9f4.png)

 ```
-Note: In case your Sisense mongo located on a different server and port. you can modify it in the config file under "mongo_location" section.
+Note: In case your Sisense mongo located on a different server and port,
+you can modify it in the config file under "mongo_location" section.

 [mongo_location]
 ip=localhost